russjeffery/DudaAPI-Slate/source/includes/_accounts.md

 ### Return
 You can expect a `200 OK` response back with an array of site name objects for this customer.

+## Get reset pass link

+In order to allow your users to log in directly to the white label dashboard, they must set up a password.
+Using the Get Reset Password URL you can generate a unique URL to allow your users to access their dashboard/editor directly.
+We recommend emailing the Reset Password link directly to your customers.
+This URL is only valid for 30 days.

 > JSON Return